 This Wild Rice Kale Casserole is a decadent dish full of cheddar cheese goodness!
-The fresh tomatoes adds a fresh quality and the rice gives it its heartiness.
-It is perfect all by itself or accompanied by a side salad and some crusty bread.
+The fresh tomatoes add a fresh quality and the rice gives it its heartiness.
+This casserole is perfect all by itself or accompanied by a side salad and some crusty bread.
+Oh, and don’t forget the wine!

 You can really smell the fall air right now, which has inspired me to make a hearty main dish that is healthy yet comforting at the same time.
 This dish satisfies hunger due to the nutrient dense properties of wild rice and kale, and what’s really cool, is that it helps lower sugar cravings as well.
 The great thing about this dish is that you can assemble it ahead of time and then bake it just before you are ready to serve.
 It may take longer if it was refrigerated.

-This casserole pairs well with Chardonnay, Sauvignon Blanc, White Rioja, White Bordeaux, French Chablis, Pinot Noir, Red Rioja or Merlot.
+This casserole pairs well with Chardonnay, Sauvignon Blanc, Pinot Gris White Rioja, White Bordeaux, French Chablis, Pinot Noir, Red Rioja or Merlot.

 6 to 8 servings